Chipuka china Chiedza

 Chipuka chinonyanyisa kugona kuchera.

-Chiedza is best at climbing.
+Chiedza is much better at climbing.

-The beast is best at digging.
+The beast is much better at digging.

 Chiedza ava kuenda kumba.